 GeneCards Summary for RAD23B Gene

 RAD23B (RAD23 Homolog B, Nucleotide Excision Repair Protein) is a Protein Coding gene.
-Diseases associated with RAD23B include xeroderma pigmentosum, group c and xeroderma pigmentosum, variant type.
-Among its related pathways are DNA Double-Strand Break Repair and Transcription-Coupled Nucleotide Excision Repair (TC-NER).
-GO annotations related to this gene include single-stranded DNA binding and polyubiquitin binding.
+Diseases associated with RAD23B include Xeroderma Pigmentosum, Complementation Group C and Xeroderma Pigmentosum, Variant Type.
+Among its related pathways are Transcription-Coupled Nucleotide Excision Repair (TC-NER) and Calnexin/calreticulin cycle.
+Gene Ontology (GO) annotations related to this gene include single-stranded DNA binding and polyubiquitin modification-dependent protein binding.
 An important paralog of this gene is RAD23A.

 Multiubiquitin chain receptor involved in modulation of proteasomal degradation.
 Binds to polyubiquitin chains.
 Proposed to be capable to bind simultaneously to the 26S proteasome and to polyubiquitinated substrates and to deliver ubiquitinated proteins to the proteasome.
 May play a role in endoplasmic reticulum-associated degradation (ERAD) of misfolded glycoproteins by association with PNGase and delivering deglycosylated proteins to the proteasome.

 Involved in global genome nucleotide excision repair (GG-NER) by acting as component of the XPC complex.
 Cooperatively with CETN2 appears to stabilize XPC.
 May protect XPC from proteasomal degradation.